robinPoncon/inner-navigation-web/README.md

-# inner-navigation-web
+# Inner Navigation – Web

-Web interface for the Inner Navigation app — an experience focused on clarity, needs and aligned direction.
+Official web interface for the Inner Navigation app.

+Inner Navigation is a space designed to help people clarify a situation, identify their needs, and choose an aligned direction — without pressure or performance.

+This repository contains the web experience built with Next.js.